 - Lower mobility than the sword and shield

 - Timing all your attacks, filling up your power phials, and unleashing it all

 If you got an axe to grind, then try out the Switch Axe.
 When it comes to power, it’s probably just as potent as the hammer damage-wise.
 This weapon takes a fair amount to get used to and is quite different from the charge blade.
 No defense but has a great amount of damage output to make up for it.

 - A true hack and slash weapon with high damage

 - Attacks will cut through everything like butter

 - No defense and is an all-offensive weapon, so a lot of dodging enemy attacks

 - A big learning curve for this weapon

 - Low in mobility

-With the conclusion of this guide, it has been fun.
-Every weapon has its ups and downs.
-But when it comes to Monster Hunter Rise the game has done a good job in balancing the weapon sets.
-From up close and personal with the dual blades to being a sniper with the light bowgun.
-This game does a great job of fitting different play styles for all players.
-Sometimes switching up weapons from time to time will give you an advantage when you play in team roles.
-So how about giving that bow weapon set shot right?
+Putting this guide together has certainly been fun.
+Every weapon has its ups and downs but when it comes to Monster Hunter Rise, the game has done a good job in balancing the weapon sets.
+From up close and personal with the dual blades, to being a sniper with the light bowgun, this game does a great job of fitting different play styles for all players.
+And sometimes switching up weapons on occasion can give you an advantage when you play in team roles.
+So, how about giving that bow weapon set a shot, right?